 What is network slicing in 5G?

-It can be defined as a network configuration that allows multiple networks (virtualized and independent) to be created on top of a common physical infrastructure.
+Network slicing is a telecommunications configuration that allows multiple networks (virtualized and independent) to be created on top of a common physical infrastructure.
 Each “slice” or portion of the network can be allocated based on the specific needs of the application, use case, or customer.
 This topology is an essential element of the 5G architectural landscape.

-The architecture of network slicing in 5G is somewhat analogous to a complex public transportation system.
-Rather than rows of identical lanes and automobiles, some transportation elements (such as roads and bridges) are universal.
-However, other modes and vehicles are tailored to the speed, budget and volume requirements of the users.
-Each network slice utilizes many common network elements, but E2E (end-to-end) and logical isolation from other slices are central tenants of the architecture, although each unique slice transverses many common network elements.
+Network slicing architecture in 5G is analogous to a complex public transportation system.
+Rather than using multiple rows of identical lanes and automobiles, some transportation elements (such as roads and bridges) are universal while others are tailored to the speed, budget, and volume requirements of the users.
+Each network slice utilizes many common network elements, but E2E (end-to-end) network slicing and logical isolation from other slices are essential.

 - Enhanced Mobile Broadband (eMBB)

 - Massive Machine Type Communications (mMTC)

 The 3GPP has recognized network slicing as an essential component of 5G.
 Slicing has been an ongoing focus for working groups developing 5G core architecture.
 3GPP technical specification (TS) 23.501 defined 5G system architecture with slicing included, while TS 22.261 specified the provisioning of network slices, association of devices to slices, and performance isolation during normal and elastic slice operation.

 Basic network slice lifecycle management features were introduced in Release 15 of the 3GPP 5G specification.
 Release 17 defined a closed loop mechanism to support multiple SLA requirements and introduced network slicing energy efficiency KPIs.
 3GPP Release 18 will establish rules for third party slice usage based on UE quantity, load, and time limits.

 The benefits of network slicing are self-evident, since a single network can be divided to cover many use cases based on customer demand and segmentation.